Marsilea quadrifolia

 Marsilea quadrifolia is a herbaceous plant found naturally in central and southern Europe, Caucasia, western Siberia, Afghanistan, south-west India, China, Japan, and Vietnam, though it is considered a weed in some parts of the United States, where it has been well established in the northeast for over 100 years.
-Its common names include four leaf clover; European waterclover (USA); sushni (India); aalaik keerai (Tamil).
+Its common names include four leaf clover and European waterclover (USA), even though it is not a species of clover.

 Description

 Aquatic fern bearing 4 parted leaf resembling 'Four-leaf clover' (Trifolium).
 Leaves floating in deep water or erect in shallow water or on land.
 Leaflets obdeltoid, to 3/4" long, glaucous, petioles to 8" long; Sporocarp (ferns) ellipsoid, to 3/16" long, dark brown, on stalks to 3/4" long, attached to base of petioles.

 Uses

 In some places it has been used as food for more than 3000 years.
 The plant is said to be anti-inflammatory, diuretic, depurative, febrifuge and refrigerant.
 It is also used to treat snakebite and applied to abscesses.